nsnam/ns-3-dev-git/doc/tutorial/source/building-topologies.rst

 about what you are executing, please do the renaming to ``mysecond.cc`` suggested above.

-If you are following the tutorial religiously (you are, aren't you) you will still have the NS_LOG variable set, so go ahead and clear that variable and run the program.
+If you are following the tutorial closely, you will still have the NS_LOG variable set, so go ahead and clear that variable and run the program.

 .. sourcecode:: bash

-  $ export NS_LOG=
+  $ export NS_LOG=""
   $ ./ns3 run scratch/mysecond

 Since we have set up the UDP echo applications to log just as we did in